CyrusHasanvand/LangChain-PDF-to-LLM-Q-A-with-RAG/README.md

 ### -> Find the three most pertinent chunks to the user's question
 ### -> Ask LLM to rank three chunks
 ### -> Answer the question based on the nearest choice (ranked first)

+# Codes will be added as soon as possible